gtossou/kodjo_english_application/README.md

 > **Many reasons:**
 >
-> **I'm looking for a full remote role**
+> • **I'm looking for a full remote role**
-> **I am looking for an opportunity to show all my creativity and entrepreneurial mindset**
+> • **I am looking for an opportunity to show all my creativity and entrepreneurial mindset**
-> **As an African, i want to work for initiatives that help my community (even though i know all the audience of KodjoEnglish is not necessarily African)**
+> • **As an African, i want to work for initiatives that help my community** (even though i know all the audience of KodjoEnglish is not necessarily African)
-> **I am currently building EYA ENGLISH, a telegram app that will use AI to deliver english daily tips and quizzes to african francophone audience.
-I could bring my ideas to Kodjo to help him grow his business**
+> • **I am currently building `EYA ENGLISH`, a telegram app that will use AI to deliver english daily tips and quizzes to african francophone audience.** I could bring my ideas to Kodjo to help him grow his business

 **How do you prefer working?**
 *